 While individual choices (including choosing to have children or work in particular fields) may influence this earnings gap, those variables don’t adequately explain the extent of the current gap.

 On the positive side, the gap is getting smaller year by year.
 This is due in part to initiatives from organizations like those detailed above.
 Each year, women are succeeding at securing more equitable pay across many job industries.
 Financial aid, scholarships, and programs designed for women enable them to further close this gap and creates a brighter future for women and girls everywhere.

 To make matters more difficult on women, they disproportionately have more student debt than men.
 Most (70%) college students need to take out student loans to pay for school expenses.
 Women, however, hold more student debt on average than men.
 An earnings gap, combined with increased student loans, can obviously make financial stability a difficult prospect for any individual.

 The key to overcoming these issues is understanding how to handle financial aid.
 Understanding your responsibilities as a borrower or grant receiver is essential to avoid paying additional fees or interest.
 Furthermore, by managing your loans as early as possible, paying more than the minimum amount, prioritizing high-interest loans, taking tax deductions, and looking into refinancing or student debt forgiveness programs, you can minimize the financial impacts of your college expenses.

 Women also face additional potential barriers to education.
 The desire to raise children, have a full-time job, handle financial setbacks, and fulfill familial obligations can make going back to college difficult, to say the least — especially since women need to make more career adjustments to accommodate for family life.

-Online programs and evening courses are excellent ways to juggle these requirements and achieve this career growth.
+Online degree programs and evening courses are excellent ways to juggle these requirements and achieve this career growth.
 With a flexible program and the right resources, online education may make college degrees more accessible for people who otherwise might not have the time or availability to pursue higher education.